 There are eight different shore excursions offers at Pomene Bay, including snorkeling, kayaking, paddle boarding, and a hotel ruin tour.

 In addition to kayaks there are also stand-up paddle boards for rent plus a whole range of other organised excursions such as a Pomene Hotel ruins transfer, a nature reserve mangrove tour, or an ocean safari.
+Unfortunately, there aren’t any motorised kayaks, but they might be added in future.

 Lunch is served on the island, a wonderful beach braai buffet, along with fresh fruits and of course pasta (MSC Cruises is Italian after all).
 And after lunch why not chill out in one of the private beach cabanas (though these is an extra charge for this), but it comes with bottled water, tropical snacks, a bathroom, and heavenly beds for an afternoon nap.
 The pool and the beach itself, however, are free of charge, along with the grass beach umbrellas.